dimitardimitrov/ground_control/README.md

-# ground_control
+## Ground Control

-Simple SSH wrapper born out of necessity.
+Ground Control is a simple SSH wrapper that was born out of necessity.
+The script was created for personal use, so use it at your own risk.